This page is for new students who do not have a current visa to study in the UK and need to apply for a Student Visa from overseas.

 You are allowed to apply for your visa up to 6 months before your course start date.

-You should apply as early as you can, but only once you meet all of the requirements outlined on this page.
+You should apply as early as you can, but only once you meet all of the requirements outlined on this page and have your new CAS.

 Think of the visa application in two stages: